shenzhenlu/Plagiarism-Detector/README.md

 # Plagiarism-Detector
-A plagiarism detector that examines an answer text file and performs binary classification deployed with Sagemaker
+A plagiarism detector deployed with Sagemaker that examines an answer text file and performs binary classification.

 ## Software
 * Anaconda Distribution 2020.02